Reckless but Happy

-Reckless but Happy (Korean: 무확행) is a South Korea variety show program on SBS starring Lee Sang-min, Seo Jang-hoon, Kim Jun-ho and Lee Sang-yeob.
+Reckless but Happy (Korean: 무확행) is a South Korean variety show program on SBS starring Lee Sang-min, Seo Jang-hoon, Kim Jun-ho and Lee Sang-yeob.
 The show airs on SBS starting September 13, 2018 and ended on October 25, 2018.
 It was broadcast by SBS on Thursdays at 23:10 (KST).

 Synopsis

 This is a show about 3 men who experienced divorce (Lee Sang-min, Seo Jang-hoon & Kim Jun-ho) and a man who experienced break-up (Lee Sang-yeob) travelling around the world to find their lost happiness after the end of their relationships.